Martin A. Armstrong: Economic Confidence Model

 Armstrong's Economic Confidence Model is an economic cycle theory that proposes that economic waves occur every 8.6 years, or 3141 days, which is approximately $\pi \times 1000$.
 At the end of each cycle is a crisis after which the economic climate improves until the next 8.6 year crisis point.
 The theory is based on a list of historical financial panics (26 in 224 years, between 1683 and 1907), producing a frequency of roughly 8.6 years.
 Armstrong concluded that a wave of 8.6 years moved through larger waves building in intensity amounting to six waves of 8.6 years constructing a major long wave of 51.6 years.
 Also key are quarter-cycles of 2.15 years.
 Armstrong kept his cycle secret and The New Yorker commented that Armstrong suggested that his models were rooted in certain fundamentals and complex computer calculations rather than in a simple mystical number.
+Cornell University economist Karel Mertens described the model's 8.6-year cycle as fitting only a handful of past U.S. recessions coincidentally, calling it "comparable to numerology."